Book tickets online to save up to 60% on West End shows.

 7. Win the ticket lottery

-Get a ticket to the Book of Mormon for just £20 by taking part in the daily lottery which offers a limited number of cheap tickets (entries are accepted 2 hours and 30 minutes prior to each performance at the theatre), or enter the weekly Twitter lottery for another chance to grab a pair of seats for each performance.
+Get a ticket to the Book of Mormon for just £20 by taking part in the daily lottery, which offers a limited number of cheap tickets (entries are accepted two hours and 30 minutes prior to each performance at the theatre).
+Alternatively, enter the weekly Twitter lottery for another chance to grab a pair of seats for each performance.

 Be in with the chance of winning a pair of tickets to the record-breaking Hamilton with the daily £10 ticket lottery, which closes at 2pm the day before the performance.

-There's also a weekly lottery held for smash-hit show Aladdin, where you can bag yourself a pair of tickets for just £25 each.
+There are also weekly lotteries held for smash-hit shows, such as Matilda The Musical, where you can bag yourself a pair of tickets for just £25 each.

 8. Go with a group